Church of Our Savior v. City of Jacksonville Beach

 A small church in an even smaller building

 Yet the Chapel was a less than ideal home.
-The facility’s maximum capacity of 140 people forced the Church to split into two separate Sunday services, which limited the Church’s growth and inhibited its ability to perform sacraments and worship in one unified celebration.
+The facility’s maximum capacity of 140 people forced the Church to split into two separate Sunday services, which limited the Church’s growth and inhibited its ability to worship in one unified celebration.
 To make matters worse, the congregation could not secure a long-term lease with the Chapel, and therefore had no permanent place to worship.

-The search for a new home
+The search for a permanent building to call home

 Becket defends the Church of Our Savior

-The Church of Our Savior filed suit, citing a federal civil-rights law that protects churches — the Religious Land Use and Institutionalized Persons Act (RLUIPA) — and arguing that it had been treated unequally to other similar, nonreligious organizations seeking permits.
+The Church of Our Savior sued, citing a federal civil-rights law that protects churches – the Religious Land Use and Institutionalized Persons Act (RLUIPA) – and arguing that it had been treated unequally to other similar, nonreligious organizations seeking permits.
 Becket, along with attorneys Dan Dalton of Dalton & Tomich and Charles Stambaugh of Stambaugh & Associates, defended the Church of Our Savior in its fight for a new, permanent house for worship.